Entering the United Kingdom’s coffee market

-- Implementation of good agricultural practices (GAPs): the main standard for good agricultural practices is GLOBALG.A.P., a voluntary standard for certification of agricultural production processes that provide safe and traceable products.
+- Implementation of good agricultural practices (GAP): The main standard for good agricultural practices is GLOBALG.A.P., a voluntary standard for certification of agricultural production processes that provide safe and traceable products.
 Certification organisations, such as the Rainforest Alliance/UTZ, often incorporate GAPs in their standards;

 Additional sustainability requirements

-Corporate responsibility and sustainability practices are growing in the coffee sector.
-Adopting codes of conduct or sustainability policies related to the environment and to producing communities will give you a competitive advantage.
-The leading companies in the British coffee market, such as trader ED&F Man, have sustainability policies highlighting their relationship with farmers, the transparency of their operations, as well as their social and environmental impact at origin.
+Corporate responsibility and sustainability practices are growing in importance in the entire European coffee sector.
+Leading companies in the British coffee market, such as trader ED&F Man, have sustainability policies highlighting their relationship with farmers, the transparency of their operations, as well as their social and environmental impact at origin.
 An example of a corporate sustainability scheme is Olam’s AtSource.
 This is a sustainability insights platform which helps customers to meet multiple social and environmental goals and guarantees traceability in agricultural supply chains.

 - Refer to the International Trade Centre Standards Map or the Global Food Safety Initiative website to learn about the different food safety management systems, hygiene standards and certification schemes.